davidone/misc/tesco-delivery-bot-addon/README.md

 This is the shell script to launch the **wrap.py** utility and it's where you will define:
 - PO_USER_KEY
 - PO_API_TOKEN
+- where https://github.com/paulmaunders/delivery-slot-bot/ is installed on (--dtb-path)
-- the days you are interested in, i.e.:
+- the days you are interested in (--days) i.e.:
 ```
 $ cat start.sh
 #!/bin/sh